graphql-dotnet/graphql-dotnet/docs/src/learn.md

 ## Authentication / Authorization

+See the [Authorization](https://github.com/graphql-dotnet/authorization) project for an implemenation of the following.

 You can write validation rules that will run before the query is executed.
 You can use this pattern to check that the user is authenticated or has permissions for a specific field.
 This example uses the `Metadata` dictionary available on Fields to set permissons per field.

 ```csharp